intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Exposed information encourages pervasive monitoring, which is described in RFC 7258 {{RFC7258}}.
-Exposed information may also be used for commercial purposes, or form a basis for filtering that the applications or users do not wish.
+Exposed information may also be used for commercial purposes, or form a basis for filtering that the applications or users do not desire.

 But a lack of all path signaling, on the other hand, may be harmful to network management, debugging, or the ability for networks to provide